New properties of the $\varphi$-representation of integers: Other results

 In this section we prove a few other novel results about $\varphi$-representations of the natural numbers.
 One tool that we use is {\tt Walnut}, a free, open-source prover for first-order statements about automatic sequences \cite{Mousavi:2021,Shallit:2023}.
 In the paper \cite{Shallit:2025}, {\tt Walnut} code is developed for manipulating the $\varphi$-expansions of natural numbers.

 To explain what {\tt Walnut} can do and how it does it, we need to talk about the Zeckendorf (or Fibonacci) representation of natural numbers.
 In this system \cite{Lekkerkerker:1952,Zeckendorf:1972} we write a natural number $n$ as a sum of distinct Fibonacci numbers $F_i$ for $i \geq 2$.
 This representation is unique, provided we never use two adjacent Fibonacci numbers in it.
-We abbreviate such a representation as a binary string $b_t b_{t-1} \cdots b_2$ for the integer $[b_t b_{t-1} \cdots b_2]_F := \sum_{2 \leq i \leq t} b_i F_i$.
+We abbreviate such a representation as a binary string $b_t b_{t-1} \cdots b_2$ for the integer $[b_t b_{t-1} \cdots b_2]_F := \sum_{2 \leq i \leq t} b_i F_i$; it is called {\it canonical} if $b_t= 1$.
 Thus, for example, $11 = F_6 + F_4$ is represented by the binary string $10100$.

-In the paper \cite{Shallit:2025}, the author showed how to construct a finite automaton ${\tt saka}$ that takes three binary strings in parallel as input, say $w,y,z$, and accepts if $[w]_F$ has $\varphi$ representation $y.z^R$, where $z^R$ denotes the reversal of the string $z$.
+In the paper \cite{Shallit:2025}, the first author showed how to construct a $39$-state finite automaton ${\tt saka}$ that takes three same-length binary strings in parallel as input, say $w,y,z$, and accepts if $[w]_F$ has $\varphi$ representation $y.z^R$, where $z^R$ denotes the reversal of the string $z$.
+(The automaton {\tt saka} can be downloaded from \url{https://cs.uwaterloo.ca/~shallit/Papers/allcode.tar}.)
+In order to force the strings to have the same length, we pad the shorter of $w$, $y$, and $z$ with leading zeroes, if needed.
+Furthermore, any number of leading zeroes is allowed.
+Another way to think of this representation $y.z^R$ is as a concatenation of the blocks $[0,0],[0,1],[1,0],[1,1]$, where the first components spell out $y$ and the second components spell out $z$.
+We call this the {\it folded representation}.

 Although the automaton {\tt saka} takes binary strings as input, in {\tt Walnut} we can call the automaton with numerical inputs, and sometimes this is quite useful.
-In that case, we use the Zeckendorf representation of integers.
 For example, if we write